We comply with IAB’s TCF 2.0 and we're ready to adapt IAB’s CCPA compliance specs

 OnAudience is a partner of TCF, a framework that helps all parties in the digital advertising chain ensure they comply with the GDPR and ePrivacy Directive.
 Moreover, recently we upgraded framework version from 1.1 to 2.0 in order to follow the latest market standards.
 Our company is also ready to implement CCPA regulations that will come into force on 1 January 2020.
 Our Data Management Platform is prepared to receive information about users’ consents that are necessary to comply with the new rules.

-It’s important to say that the mentioned standards refer to personal data and OnAudience process only anonymous data about Internet users.
-But as one of the world’s largest data providers, we support digital industry initiatives that aim to improve data privacy, so we treat joining to those projects as the next step to higher transparency and privacy standards and to providing audience data of the highest quality.
+As one of the world’s largest data providers, we support digital industry initiatives that aim to improve data privacy, so we treat joining to those projects as the next step to higher transparency and privacy standards and to providing audience data of the highest quality.

 What is CCPA and why IAB’s compliance framework is important for digital industry?